-HOSA (Health Occupations Students of America) - Ms. Rasch: Specifically designed for students who are interested in the healthcare field in order to develop confidence, leadership, teamwork and community service.
+HOSA (Health Occupations Students of America) - Mrs. Rasch: Specifically designed for students who are interested in the healthcare field in order to develop confidence, leadership, teamwork and community service.
 Members will do fundraisers, participate in competitions and have opportunities for scholarships.

 Junior Civitan - Ms.Hughes: Junior Civitan enables those with mental and physical handicaps to serve the community through a variety of service projects.

-Link Crew: Ms. Traver & Ms. Gamello: Upperclassmen students serve as mentors who assist freshmen in their transition to high school.
+Link Crew: Ms. Traver & Ms. Klocke: Upperclassmen students serve as mentors who assist freshmen in their transition to high school.
 Link Leaders also deliver Mentors in Violence Prevention curriculum and other activities throughout the entire school year.

 Spirit Club - Mrs. Springer: Spirit Club includes the Senior High cheerleaders and other students who promote and raise "Dodger Spirit" throughout the school district.

 Teens Against Human Trafficking - Mrs. Klocke: Helps raise awareness about human trafficking and educates teens about the dangers of this important issue.

 World Language Club - Ms. Peterson: Food, fun and cultural activities are celebrated and shared through this club.

 For more information about Senior High activities and clubs contact Matt Elsbecker, activities director, at 515.574.5754 or email@example.com